frikky/mongodocker/README.md

 All of these will clear the entire database.

-# Done from todo
-* Add logic for IP, URL and HASH
-* Make proper category lookup work.
-* Make search work more dynamic (Can continue this)
-* Make config file work properly.

 # Adding data
-Currently there are plans for two different ways of adding data:
+Currently there are plans for three different ways of adding data:
 * config file  	- cronjob for calling depencies/handle\_data.read\_config
 * external 		- posting to localhost/80 using a specific call.
 Supports bulk but not kwargs yet.
 * manual		- Using the function depencies/handle\_data.add\_data\_to\_db

+# Done from todo
+* Add logic for IP, URL, hashes and categories
+* Make proper category lookup work. ~ish
+* Make search work more dynamic (Can continue this)
+* Make config file work properly.
+* Make it able to automatically add data to the DB.
+POST requests implemented (see above).
+Missing Docker implementation
+* Add docker configuration for the flask server, and remove for mongodb.
+Only used now for fast cleanups.

 # Todo?
 * Add logging
-* Make it able to automatically add data to the DB.
-On demand load or timebased? - Starting with on demand - Almost done - needs to use a refreshtime or similar.
 * Add extensions management and script management for parsing of external sources.
 Most likely their own config files.
 * Better iterator to see if items already exist.
 Loop before > while.
 Will need to remake some functions.
 Might not be necessary as mongodb already checks.

 *** When above is done
 * Filter what data to return (json > bson).
-* Add docker configuration for the flask server, and remove for mongodb.
-Only used now for fast cleanups.
+(No object IDs)
 * Start using API tokens both in the database and the flask server.
 Not a rush as it's ran locally per now.
+(Done a stupid attempt with flask that's insecure :))))
-* Try hosted solution - Proper HTTPS config and MongoDB security
+* Try hosted solution - Proper config webserver and mongoDB setup required.
 * A plain search site (GUI)
-* More config-possibilites \o/
+* More config-possibilites \o/ - E.g.
 * Finish up readme and stuff

 # Logic